 If one of the main concerns regards cost is how much your boiler uses when not actually in use at the taps or for the central heating then it may be time to consider a new boiler.

 There is a whole range of boilers made specifically for saving customers money on their gas bills.
 There has even been a huge government initiative to get people to install up to date super-efficient boilers.

-What to do instead of turning your boiler off?
+What to do instead of turning your boiler off

 Use Your Thermostat

-Keep Windows & Doors Closed
+Keep you Windows & Doors Closed at night

-Simple but effective.
 People often spend a lot of money on double glazing and top of the range PVC windows and doors but forget to keep them shut at the right times.

-Insulate Hot Water Tanks
+Insulate any Hot Water Tanks